Cohya/Reinforcement_learning_projects/carpole/README.md

 (see: https://gym.openai.com/envs/CartPole-v1/)

-Q-learning along with a linear system to estimate the action-value function, Q(s,a), was used here.
+Q-learning along with a linear system to estimate the action-value function, Q(s,a), were used here.